Environmental Engineering Applications (Graduate Certificate) (Co-op)

 Note re: Admission Requirements

-Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
-Test scores, if required, would be a minimum of TOEFL 580 or 237 computer-based or 88 internet-based with TWE 4.5, IELTS 6.5 with no bands less than 6.0, CAEL 70 with no sub test band scores less than 60, CAAT D AT 65%; or equivalent scores in other recognized standard tests of English.
+- Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
+Test scores, if required, would be a minimum of TOEFL PBT 580 with a TWE of 4.5 or iBT 88; IELTS 6.5 with no bands less than 6.0; CAEL 70 with no sub-test band scores less than 60; CAAT D AT 65%; or equivalent scores in other recognized standard tests of English.

-Computer literacy and a working knowledge of MS Windows, word processing, and spreadsheets are expected.
+- Computer literacy and a working knowledge of MS Windows, word processing, and spreadsheets is expected.

 Prior Learning Assessment and Recognition (PLAR)